mrmorphic/hwio/README.md

   * PWM is known to work on erhpwm2A and B ports.
   * GPIO pull-ups is not yet supported.
   * i2c is enabled by default.
+  * Has not been tested on BeagleBone Black rev V

 ### RaspberryPiDTDriver